dzheki4ak/survey/README.md

-# react-with-webpack-template
-Template for react with webpack config and backend server for bundle.
+#Template for react with webpack config and backend server for bundle.

 run "npm run dev" - in order to open in dev mode;
 run "npm start"